-Configure Kubernetes data collection for Splunk App for Infrastructure
+Collect Kubernetes metrics and logs with Splunk App for Infrastructure

-Use the easy install script to start collecting metrics and log data from a Kubernetes cluster.
+Collect metrics and log data from a Kubernetes cluster with the easy install script in the Splunk App for Infrastructure (SAI).
 When you run the script, you start ingesting metrics and log data for pods and nodes in the cluster.
-Nodes and pods in the cluster you monitor are entities in the Splunk App for Infrastructure (SAI).
+Nodes and pods in the cluster you monitor are entities in SAI.
 You can search other metrics you specify to collect data for in the Search app.

 View detailed information about the status of pods you monitor from the Entity Overview.
 For information about pod statuses, see Pod phase on the Kubernetes website.
 The status for Kubernetes nodes is set to